In my entire career as an engineering educator, I’ve only once observed engineering students acting professionally in the classroom.

-1. Work that requires sophisticated skills, the use of judgement, and the exercise of discretion.
+1. Work that requires sophisticated skills, the autonomous use of judgment, and the exercise of discretion.
 Also, the work is not routine or capable of being mechanized.

 2. Membership in the profession requires extensive formal education, not simply practical training or an apprenticeship.